Industrial Strikes - Can You Claim Flight Compensation.

 According to the Civil Aviation Authority, you may be able to claim if airline employees call a strike.

-You will only be eligible for compensation if you meet the criteria of EU Reg 261, e.g. checking in on time and flying from the EU or arriving into the EU on an EU airline.
+You will only be eligible for compensation if you meet the criteria of EU Reg 261 and UK equivalent, e.g. checking in on time and flying from the EU or UK or arriving into the EU or UK on an EU or UK airline.
 With cancelled flights, you may only claim if you found out about the cancellation because of strikes less than two weeks before your flight.

 What are my rights if baggage handlers or airport staff strike?